wazuh/wazuh-indexer/integrations/amazon-security-lake/CONTRIBUTING.md

 - [Tutorial: Using an Amazon S3 trigger to invoke a Lambda function](https://docs.aws.amazon.com/lambda/latest/dg/with-s3-example.html)
 - [Working with .zip file archives for Python Lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html)
 - [Best practices for working with AWS Lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/best-practices.html)

+## Makefile

+**Docker is required**.

+The [Makefile](./Makefile) in this folder automates the generation of a zip deployment package containing the source code and the required dependencies for the AWS Lambda function.
+Simply run `make` and it will generate the `wazuh_to_amazon_security_lake.zip` file.
+The main target runs a Docker container to install the Python3 dependencies locally, and zips the source code and the dependencies together.